C2DH/ranketwo-submissions/lessons/drafts/data-ethics.md

 Based on the video, consider the following:

 * The objects in the suitcase — letters, photographs, tapes — were created by different people at different times.
 Who do you think owns them now that Lea's grandmother has died?
 * Lea takes photographs of the objects and begins describing them on her smartphone.
-At what point, if any, does she become a creator herself — and what rights might that give her?
+At what point, if any, does she become a creator herself — and what rights might that give her? <!--here is a link to make with Sofia lesson, exercice on postcard from WW1 Europeana-->
 * At the end of the video, Lea calls her aunt Maria before making the photographs available online via the local history project.
 Why do you think she does this?
 What could happen if she shared them without asking?

 <!-- The General Data Protection Regulation (GDPR) governs the processing of personal data about living individuals.
 A photograph showing a recognisable person — such as Aunt Maria — counts as personal data under the GDPR.
 Sharing it publicly without consent may constitute a violation, regardless of who legally owns the photograph. -->